mrpeabody/dotfiles/README.md

 ##### Optional flags:

+- `--vim[=<go,csharp,java,rust>]`: clone and run the [mrpeabody/vim_setup](https://github.com/mrpeabody/vim_setup)
+  to install and setup VIM.
+If the repository directory already exists, the script will use it as is, so you can make modifications to it, if needed.
+For more details, check the repo README.
 - `--nvm`: install, and enable [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#intro).
   Comes with the current LTS version of [Node.js](https://nodejs.org/en/).
 - `--zsh`: install, configure, and enable [ZSH](https://en.wikipedia.org/wiki/Z_shell) shell.